 - Southwest Georgia United: Based in Cordele, Southwest Georgia United operates several community-based programs in addition to its CDFI-lending activities for small businesses and home repair.
 Their office has remained open but has requested clients communicate via email or phone during the pandemic.

-All of Georgia’s CDFI credit unions are members of Inclusiv, a nation-wide organization of community development credit unions.
+Four of Georgia’s CDFI credit unions are members of Inclusiv (noted below with asterisk [*], a nation-wide organization of community development credit unions.
 The On the Rise Financial Center, based on the Westside of Atlanta, is Inclusiv’s only place-based initiative and seeks to provide financial education and access to banking.
 Supported by the Arthur M. Blank Family Foundation, Equifax and others, program participants graduate with a modestly-funded bank account.
 Credit unions, like banks, make loans based on capital available, so placing funds on deposit is the primary way to support their lending programs.

 Both Carver State Bank and Citizens Trust Bank are among the oldest Black-owned banks in the United States, as they were both founded before the Great Depression.
 Today, they are among Georgia’s most important mission-driven lenders.